vogt4nick/recipes.vogt4nick.com/recipes/archive.md

 4. **Roast chicken.** Place *brined chicken* on greased sheet pan.
 Brush *garlic butter* evenly on both sides.
 Combine remaining spices.
 Season chicken evenly.
 Roast 20 minutes at 450F until cooked.
 5. **Rest chicken.** Transfer the chicken to a clean plate.
 Tent with aluminum foil.
 Rest 5-10 minutes.

-**Tips & Tricks**
+!!! tip
     * This is a good recipe for trying different blends of your own, so get creative with the spices.
     * You can also brine the chicken by covering the bowl and refrigerating for up to 6 hours.

 ---